thinkbot-project/api/sandbox/markdown-docs/docs.md

 You generally need to authenticate with thinkbot when interacting with it.
 As you&#8217;ll soon see, this is easily done with your personal authentication token, `{{ user_token }}`, that you can find in [your dashboard](/dashboard/).
 This token is supposed to be unique to you, so please keep it a secret.

 Grabbed your key?
 Then you&#8217;re ready for your very first interaction with thinkbot.
-We&#8217;re going to submit a one-line Python script using `curl`.
+We&#8217;re going to submit a one-line Python script using curl.

     curl -X POST https://thinkbot.net/api/v1/jobs/